saostad/node-ad-ldap/README.md

 - [ ] make baseDN optional
 - [ ] add where param to queries to be able of search base on fields
 - [ ] get list of members of a group
-- [ ] add options to have better flexibility on filters and controls and return attributes
+- [ ] add options to have better flexibility on filters and controls
+- [ ] specify return attributes
+- [ ] add Windows Integrated Authentication [Kerberos](https://github.com/mongodb-js/kerberos)
+- [ ] dynamic query generator

 ## Credits